 Smith joined Microsoft in 1993, first spending three years in Paris leading the legal and corporate affairs team in Europe.
 In 2002, he was named Microsoft’s general counsel and spent the following decade leading work to resolve the company’s antitrust controversies with governments around the world and companies across the tech sector.
 Over the past decade, Smith has spearheaded the company’s work to advance privacy protection for Microsoft customers and the rights of DREAMers and other immigrants, including bringing multiple lawsuits against the U.S. government on these issues.

 Prior to joining Microsoft, Smith was an associate and then partner at the law firm of Covington and Burling, where he is still remembered as the first attorney in the long history of the firm to insist (in 1986) on having a personal computer on his desk as a condition for accepting a job offer.
 In addition to his work at Microsoft, Smith is active in several civic organizations and in the broader technology industry.
 He has served on the Netflix board of directors since 2015 and chairs the board of directors of both Kids in Need of Defense (KIND) and the Washington State Opportunity Scholarship program.

-Smith grew up in Appleton, WI, where Green Bay was the big city next door.
+Smith grew up in Appleton, Wisconsin, where Green Bay was the big city next door.
 He attended Princeton University, where he met his wife, Kathy.
-He earned his JD from the Columbia University School of Law and studied international law and economics at the Graduate Institute of International Studies in Geneva, Switzerland.
-He can be followed at http://twitter.com/@bradsmi.
+He earned his J.D. from Columbia University Law School and studied international law and economics at the Graduate Institute in Geneva, Switzerland.
+He can be followed on Twitter and LinkedIn.

 Contributions by Brad Smith

-Opening General Session
+Closing General Session

-- Speaker at IAPP Global Privacy Summit 2012
+Speaker at IAPP Global Privacy Summit 2022